gulpjs/gulp/README.md

 save time during the `watch` task when running the `images` task for a second time.

-If you want to compare modification time between files instead, we recommend those plugins:
+If you want to compare modification time between files instead, we recommend these plugins:
 - [gulp-changed];
 - or [gulp-newer] - supports many:1 source:dest.